AliBacik/DarkDescent/README.md

-# DarkDescent
+# DarkDescent 1.0
-3D Horror Game
+3D Horror Game made with Unity.
 3D Psychological horror game.
 As a hotel employee trying to go from the 10th floor to the bottom floor, you will witness anomalies on the floor.
 It is a game that creates a tension-filled atmosphere while the player tries to get to the bottom floor by making the right choices.

 ### Game Mechanics and Story